 (c) There are inspection findings that require subsequent measures to be applied.

 95. Both daily operational routines and specific safety reviews may be followed by an authorization issued in order to transpose the findings of that review.
 Depending on the findings, the authorization may require the operator to carry out safety improvements at the plant before continuing its operation or in parallel with its continued operation.
 In some countries, the operator must receive an authorization from the competent authority in order to be allowed to operate following the review.
 In such cases this authorization may meet the criteria of a decision.
 It is also sometimes the case that a specific safety review is used in support of the decision-making process for a licence extension or renewal.
-However, [such cases are not to be automatically interpreted as authorizing decisions on lifetime extension as] there is no systematic correlation between periodic safety reviews and the authorization regime.
+However, there is no systematic correlation between periodic safety reviews and the authorization regime.

 C. Multistage authorization procedures